• Skip to primary navigation

 FAQ

-Is truffle mayo spicy?
+Is truffle aioli spicy?

 No, this recipe has just a very light spice from the black pepper.
 If you want to make it spicier, you can add a little more black pepper.
 You can also check out our spicy kewpie mayo if you are looking for a spicy dip.

-Is truffle mayo healthy?
+Is truffle aioli healthy?

 Most of the ingredients in this truffle mayo sauce are fairly healthy.
 The only ingredient that is unhealthy is mayonnaise, which is high in fat.
-In order to reduce the amount of fat, use low fat mayo.
+In order to reduce the amount of fat, use low-fat mayo.

 Does truffle mayo have mushrooms?